jia-shijie/jia-shijie.github.io/_pages/about.md

 ---

-I am an Associate Professor in State Key Laboratory of Cyberspace Security Defense, Institute of Information Engineering (IIE), Chinese Academy of Sciences (CAS).

-I obtained my Ph.D degree from the University of Chinese Academy of Sciences (UCAS) in 2017.
+I am an Associate Professor in State Key Laboratory of Cyberspace Security Defense, Institute of Information Engineering(IIE), Chinese Academy of Sciences(CAS).
+I obtained my Ph.D degree from the University of Chinese Academy of Sciences(UCAS) in 2017.
 I won Distinguished Paper Award of ACSAC 2017.

-My research interests lie in the general area of <font color="light blue"> Applied Cryptography, Privacy Protection, Network and System Security</font>, particularly in Cryptographic Misuse Detection, Data Storage Security (e.g., solid state storage and cloud storage), as well as and Information System Security Evaluation.
-I have published 40+ papers on security venues, such as ACM CCS (17,24), IEEE TDSC (21), ACSAC (16,17,22,24), ESORICS (23) and AsiaCCS (16,19).
+My research interests lie in the general area of <font color="light blue"> Applied Cryptography, Network and System Security</font>, particularly in Cryptographic Misuse Detection, Data Storage Security (e.g., solid state storage and cloud storage), as well as and Information System Security Evaluation.
+I have published 50+ papers on security venues, such as Usenix Security(26), ACM CCS (17,24), IEEE TDSC (21), ACSAC (16,17,22,24), ESORICS (23) and AsiaCCS (16,19).

 Education